AI4Finance-Foundation/FinRL/README.md

-# finrl
+# FinRL-Library
-FinRL, a DRL library designed specifically for automated stock trading with an effort to close sim-real gap.
+FinRL-Library, a DRL library designed specifically for automated stock trading with an effort to close sim-real gap.

 **Table of contents:**